Here’s Some Christmas Trivia You Do NOT Know

 TRUE.
 What a GREAT idea!

 Leftovers can sometimes be your enemy.
-Spoilt leftovers are responsible for 400,000 cases of post Christmas associated illnesses.
+Spoiled leftovers are responsible for 400,000 cases of post Christmas associated illnesses.

 TRUE.
 Be careful about eating old food!